cdoublev/css/doc/parse/parser.md

   1. an `<at-keyword-token>` representing `@page`, followed by tokens matching `<page-selector-list>`, `<{-token>`, tokens resulting from parsing `<declaration-rule-list>`, and `<}-token>`
   2. a single object whose `name`, `prelude`, and `value`, match the corresponding parts of the value definition, similarly as for a function `name` and `value`

-To parse `<declaration-at-rule-list>` and other [`<block-contents>` subtypes](https://drafts.csswg.org/css-syntax-3/#typedef-block-contents), the parser must *consume a block’s contents* (rules and declarations), which requires to filter out invalid contents in the context, which means any qualified rule, and any at-rule or declaration that is not accepted in `@page` or that does not match the corresponding grammar.
+To parse `<declaration-at-rule-list>` and other [`<block-contents>` subtypes](https://drafts.csswg.org/css-syntax-3/#typedef-block-contents), the parser must *consume a block’s contents* (rules and declarations), which requires filtering out invalid contents in the context, which means any qualified rule, and any at-rule or declaration that is not accepted in `@page` or that does not match the corresponding grammar.

-The parser must not only be able to parse a grammar by matching a value definition, but also by validating the result against a specific rule, excluding or replacing invalid parts, etc.
+The parser must not only be able to parse a grammar by matching a value definition, but also by validating the result against a specific rule, removing or replacing invalid parts, etc.

-For example, to parse `<media-query-list>` in `@media`, `<forgiving-selector-list>` in a style rule, or `<font-src-list>` in `@font-face`, the parser must *parse a comma-separated list according to a CSS grammar*, which matches each list resulting from *parse a comma-separated list of component values* against `<media-query>`, `<complex-real-selector>`, `<font-src>`, respectively, or returns an empty list.
+For example, to parse `<media-query-list>` in `@media`, `<forgiving-selector-list>` in a style rule, or `<font-src-list>` in `@font-face`, the parser must *parse a comma-separated list according to a CSS grammar*, which matches each list of component values resulting from *parse a comma-separated list of component values* against `<media-query>`, `<complex-real-selector>`, `<font-src>`, respectively, or returns an empty list.

 **Note:** to parse `Element.media`, `Window.matchMedia()`, run `parseCSSGrammar(input, '<media-query[-list]>')`.